-The general price for skydiving throughout the United States is usually around the $200 range.
+Curious about the cost to go skydiving?
+Skydiving usually costs around the $200 range in the United States.
 This can vary in some markets from $150 through $250, but the most common price is $200 to an altitude of 13,500 feet not including video services.

 It’s important to note that not all skydiving experiences are the same.
 There are several factors to take into account before booking your jump.
 These factors include the airplane type the skydiving center uses, the exit altitude and the operation’s reputation for both safety and customer service.